-- The BON screening panel after review of the matter determines that an investigation is not warranted. - After investigation when the case advisor, in conjunction with DLSC professionals, determines that the matter does not warrant professional discipline. - After the board issues a formal disciplinary order. - The following is a graphical representation of when or how, complaints or cases were closed in 2015.
-It is important to note that cases closed in 2015 may have been received in previous years.
+- The BON prescreening attorney(s) or screening panel after review of the matter determines that an investigation is not warranted. - After investigation when the case advisor, in conjunction with DLSC professionals, determines that the matter does not warrant professional discipline. - After the board issues a formal disciplinary order.

+The following is a graphical representation of how complaints or cases/respondents were closed in 2016.
+It is important to note that cases closed in 2016 may have been received in previous years.

-CASES/RESPONDENTS CLOSED AFTER INVESTIGATION
+CASES/RESPONDENTS CLOSED AFTER INVESTIGATION Data from January 1, 2016 to December 31, 2016

-216 cases/respondents were closed after investigation (without formal discipline).
+186 cases/respondents were closed after investigation (without formal discipline).
 There are many reasons a case may not warrant formal discipline.
 For example, a case may be closed after investigation due to insufficient evidence to prove a violation has occurred.
 Or, after careful review and deliberation, the BON may exercise its discretion not to prosecute based on other considerations relating to the case.
 In order for a case to close after investigation, action must be taken by the BON.
-The following summarizes the BON cases closed after investigation, sorted by reason for closure.
+The following summarizes the BON cases/respondents closed after investigation, sorted by reason for closure.